 Education and Job Training are important to a person's ability to break out of poverty.
 Wellspring creates and provides educational opportunities that nurture both personal and social growth and change.
 The Organization's education programs provide a continuum of opportunities designed to meet adults who are at different places in the educational journey.
-The Organization's English Language Program is for adults who are learning English and helps them gain verbal proficiency and basic levels of literacy.
+The Organization's English Language Learning program is for adults who are learning English and helps them gain verbal proficiency and basic levels of literacy.
 This program utilizes volunteer tutors who meet one-on-one with students at the Sawyer Free Library in Gloucester, a community partner.
-Seventy-two students were served last year.
+Seventy students were served last year.
+Wellspring also pioneered an English Language Tutoring program led and staffed by volunteers onsite at the motel serving homeless families.
+Seventeen families were served.

 The Adult Learning Initiative (ALI) is an adult education program that helps students obtain their GED, prepare for college or obtain a job.
 Students study math, English, computer skills and career development.
 Three college credits for the computer class are offered by North Shore Community College.
-Last year 47 students graduated from ALI.
+Last year 37 students graduated from ALI.